-Nationalism can be defined as the desire for Africans to end all forms of foreign control and influence so as to be able too take charge of their political, social and economic affairs.
+Nationalism can be defined as the desire for Africans to end all forms of foreign control and influence so as to be able to take charge of their political, social and economic affairs.
 Before 1960 most of Africa was still under colonial control.
 However, by 1970 most of Africa was independent of European colonialism.
-Several factors contributed to the rise of African nationalism.
+Several factors contributed to the rise of African nationalism

 The loss of independence to foreigners and the introduction of foreign systems of government caused feelings of resistance among rulers and peoples of Africa.
 Therefore foreign control caused feelings of nationalism.